Escobita/selenium/selenium-core/selenium-website/src/main/rst/02_selenium_basics.rst

 verifyTextPresent
-   verifies expected text is somewhere on the page. verifyElementPresent verifies an expected UI element, as defined by it's HTML tag, is present on the page. verifyText verifies expected text and it's corresponding HTML tag are present on the page.
+   verifies expected text is somewhere on the page. verifyElementPresent verifies an expected UI element, as defined by its HTML tag, is present on the page. verifyText verifies expected text and it's corresponding HTML tag are present on the page.